 With temperatures on the rise and natural resources dwindling, clean energy is a leading worldwide concern.
-One of the most common sources of clean electricity, in particular, is the solar panel.
-What is it and how does it work?
+One of the most common sources of clean electricity, in particular, is solar panels.
+What is it, and how does it work?

 Solar panels are made up of photovoltaic cells, which are two semiconductors lying on top of each other.
 They work by knocking off an excess electron, which is pulled away by a metal plate that carries it to wires leading to the DC/AC converter when a photon strikes the topmost semiconductor.

 While there are several forms of solar power, including photovoltaic, solar thermal, and concentrated solar power (CSP), we will only focus on the first, as it is the only form that involves solar panels (thermal uses tubes that collect radiation, CSP uses mirrors).
 This article will cover how traditional photoelectric solar panels collect energy and how that energy is converted to usable electricity that flows into our power lines.